-Before you read this document, install Open Client, which is packaged and is part of the Software Developer's Kit (SDK), or Open Server according to the instructions in the Installation Guide for UNIX.
+Before you read this document, install Open Client according to the instructions in the SDK and Open Server Installation Guide for UNIX.
+Open Client is packaged with and is part of the Software Developer's Kit (SDK) or Open Server software.